ibm-cloud-docs/power-iaas-cli-plugin/before-you-begin.md

     ibmcloud pi ws tg crn:v1:staging:public:power-iaas:us-east:a/abcdefghijklmnopqrstuvwxyzabcdef:121d5ee5-b87d-4a0e-86b8-aaff422135478::
     ```

-Power Systems Virtual Server CLI requires a valid IAM token authorization before each use.
-Use the ibmcloud login command to renew authorization if your token expires.
+The IBM {{site.data.keyword.powerSys_notm}} CLI plug-in requires a valid IAM token authorization before each use.
+Use the `ibmcloud login` command to renew authorization if your token expires.
 {: note}